zarhus/docs/docs/supported-targets/radxa-cm3.md

 Bus 003 Device 007: ID 2207:350a Fuzhou Rockchip Electronics Company
 ```

-Confirm, that the platform is in maskrom state (repeate above steps if not):
+Confirm, that the platform is in maskrom state (repeat above steps if not):

 ```bash
 rkdeveloptool ld